ersilia-os/ersilia/CONTRIBUTING.md

 ## Create a new Issue 🚀

 The issue tracking avoids duplications and prevents different contributors working on the same feature separately, so please make sure to create a new issue with the appropriate labels before jumping on coding!

+You can create the following issue types:
+* **🦠 Model Request:** Request to add a new model to the hub
+* **🐛 Bug Report:** Report something that is not working as expected
+* **📑 Feature Request:** Suggest a new feature or enhancement

 ## Contribution Workflow